JuliaStats/Klara.jl/README.md

 ## Short tutorial

-To demonstrate MCMC's usage, two introductory examples are provided.
+To demonstrate `MCMC`'s usage, two introductory examples are provided.
 A user guide will be available soon to elaborate on the package's features in further detail.

 ### Example 1: Basic syntax for running a single Monte Carlo chain